 Once you have found an appropriate OER, take time to evaluate it to see if it meets your criteria based on content, presentation, online accessibility, production options, platform compatibility, delivery options, interactivity, consistency between online and printed versions, and available ancillary material such as test banks or presentations.

-These questions can help guide you when selecting OER:
+These questions can help guide you when evaluating OER:

 Clarity, Comprehensibility, and Readability